analogdevicesinc/msdk/README.md

 ```

+**For M1 platforms**:

-**For M1 platforms**, you must use a Rosetta terminal to install Homebrew:
+You must use a Rosetta terminal to install Homebrew:

 1. Open a terminal and update Rosetta.